Stephen IV Babonić: Early career

 Stephen (IV) was born into the Krupa branch of the powerful Babonić family, as the second son of Baboneg or Babonjeg (II).
 His elder brother was Nicholas (I), who died early.
 His younger brothers were John (I) – a skilled military leader and baron –, Otto and Radoslav (II) – the latter was the progenitor of the Blagaj family, including its cadet branch, the Counts of Ursini de Blagay.

-Stephen is first mentioned by contemporary records in November 1278, when – alongside other members of his family, including his brother Nicholas – he stayed in Zagreb on the occasion of the reconciliation of the Babonići and the Gutkeleds after series of clashes and hostilities in Slavonia between each other.
-At that time, the Babonić family was headed by his cousins Stephen (III) and Radoslav (I), who led the rebellion in the province against the authority of King Ladislaus IV of Hungary in the previous year.
-Both Nicholas and Stephen were present in October 1280 at Ozalj Castle along the river Kupa, when the Kőszegis concluded peace with their local enemies, the Babonići and Frankopans.
-In 1284, Stephen and his four brothers bought the land Pelava along the stream Buzeta for 12 silver marks from Jazen (I), Senk and Isan (II), members of the gens (clan) Rata.
-In the central Banovina region, the Babonić brothers already purchased the hereditary estates of Kresnić, Bojna and Buzeta from the clan Rata prior to that.
+Stephen is first mentioned by contemporary records in November 1278, when – alongside other members of his family, including his brother Nicholas – he stayed in Zagreb on the occasion of the reconciliation of the Babonići and the Gutkeleds after a series of clashes and hostilities in Slavonia.
+At that time, the Babonić family was headed by his cousins Stephen (III) and Radoslav (I), who had led the rebellion in the province against the authority of King Ladislaus IV of Hungary in the previous year.
+Both Nicholas and Stephen were present in October 1280 at Ozalj Castle along the river Kupa, when the family's local enemies the Kőszegis concluded peace with the Babonići and Frankopans.
+In 1284, Stephen and his four brothers bought the land at Pelava along the stream Buzeta for 12 silver marks from Jazen (I), Senk and Isan (II), members of the gens (clan) Rata.
+In the central Banovina region, the Babonić brothers had already purchased the hereditary estates of Kresnić, Bojna and Buzeta from the clan Rata.
 These were estates on the northern slopes of Zrinska Gora towards the valley of the river Maja.

-As a result of the acquisitions of his cousins, the Babonići became the most influential family in Slavonia; their landholdings situated from the river Vrbas in the east to the river Kupa and the border with the Holy Roman Empire in the west, and, to the south, to the slopes of the Kapela Mountains.
-Their social status is well reflected by the fact that Nicholas (I) and Stephen (IV), alongside their cousins Stephen (III) and Radoslav (I), were among those barons of the realm to whom Pope Nicholas IV sent a letter in 1290, in which he informed them that he had appointed papal legate Benvenuto d'Orvieto and requested them to assist his work in order to persuade Ladislaus IV to return to Christianity.
+As a result of the acquisitions of his cousins, the Babonići became the most influential family in Slavonia; their landholdings stretching from the river Vrbas in the east, to the river Kupa and the border with the Holy Roman Empire in the west, and to the slopes of the Kapela Mountains in the south.
+Their social status is illustrated by the fact that Nicholas (I) and Stephen (IV), alongside their cousins Stephen (III) and Radoslav (I), were among those barons to whom Pope Nicholas IV sent a letter in 1290, informing them that he had appointed papal legate Benvenuto d'Orvieto, and requesting their assistance in persuading Ladislaus IV to return to Christianity.